Impaired Driving Initiatives

 - Drug Impairment Training for Texas Employers (DITTE): This training is specific to the State of Texas.
 The primary goal of the Drug Impairment Training for Texas Employers (DITTE) program is to work with the support of the National Safety Council-Texas to educate Texas employers on traffic safety, specifically with driving impairment, and to reduce the number of fatalities and injuries on Texas highways.
 The DITTE program is a 6-hour course.
 The end result will be safer Texas roadways.

-- Under Construction - Drug Impairment Training for Texas Community Supervision and Parole Officers (DITTCSPO): a 6-hour, no-cost training program that will educate Texas community supervision and parole officers on traffic safety, specifically the potential for impaired driving, among their respective clientele.
+- Drug Impairment Training for Texas Community Supervision and Parole Officers (DITTCSPO): this 6-hour training, adapted from the DITEP and DITTE courses, educates Texas community supervision and parole officers on traffic safety, specifically the potential for impaired driving, among their respective clientele.
+After community supervision and parole officers have taken the training and developed a detection program, clients driving impaired under their supervision should decrease.
+The end result will promote safer Texas roadways.